40 Years Of Arcade Games – Part 1 (1972-1989)

 Here’s something that I find quite interesting, Atari’s production and pricing numbers on all of their arcade machines from Pong to RUSH 2049 (actually up to Radikal Bikers as that is the last one with the numbers but a few others and 2049 are listed).
 Document at Atarigames.com.
 I would certainly be interested in finding this information for other companies like Sega, Namco, Taito and Midway if anyone has that out there.
 If you didn’t already, check out our recent post on the prototype arcades that Atari made over the years.

-Many flyers here from The Arcade Flyer Archive.
+Many flyers come from The Arcade Flyer Archive.
 This is a general look at the arcade industry so it won’t be all about Atari, but what I find interesting from each year, just giving the highlights, important games or weird ones.
 I don’t have the time to go over every thing but I hope to cover a good deal.
 Because there is so much to cover (and I won’t even be scratching the surface on what came out), I am using a new feature the site is offering now, tabs.
 Just click on the tab for time period below to see games I have picked to highlight from that time.
-Each one will be image heavy so give it time to load if you are on a slow connection.
+Each will be image heavy so give it time to load if you are on a slow connection.

 Just a note, I just started this the other day but realized that it was going to take forever to get this all up by the 27th.
 This just covers 1972 -1989, Part 2 is up now!